LamaAni/fastapi_client/README.md

 # Contribution

-Feel free to ping me in issues or directly on LinkedIn to contribute.
+Feel free to ping me for issues or submit a PR to contribute.

 # License